lithops-cloud/lithops/docs/source/compute_config/oracle_functions.md

 ### Configure Lithops

-Now, your Oracle Functions have the necessary permissions to manage resources in your Oracle Cloud Infrastructure tenancy.
+Your Oracle Functions application now has the necessary permissions to manage resources in your Oracle Cloud Infrastructure tenancy.

 1. Navigate to the [VCNs page](https://cloud.oracle.com/networking/vcns) and create a new VCN using the **VCN Wizard**.
-Then choose *create VCN with Internet Connectivity*.
-In the next page, you can uncheck `Use DNS hostnames in this VCN` and leave the rest of the parameters as provided by default.
+Choose **Create VCN with Internet Connectivity**.
+On the next page, you can uncheck `Use DNS hostnames in this VCN` and leave the rest of the parameters at their defaults.

-2. The **VCN Wizard** will create all the necessary VCN resources, including the subnets.
-Now access the private subnet and copy the OCID to the `subnet_id` parameter under the `oracle_f` section of the configuration.
+2. The **VCN Wizard** creates all the necessary VCN resources, including the subnets.
+Open the private subnet and copy its OCID to the `subnet_id` parameter under the `oracle_f` section of the configuration.

 3. Navigate to the [API keys page](https://cloud.oracle.com/identity/domains/my-profile/api-keys) and generate and download a new API signing key.
 Omit this step if you have already generated and downloaded a key.
 When you generate a new key, Oracle provides a sample config file with most of the parameters required by Lithops.
 Copy all the `key:value` pairs and configure Lithops as follows: